nodejs/node/doc/api/single-executable-applications.md

 Node.js supports the creation of [single executable applications][] by allowing the injection of a JavaScript file into the `node` binary.
 During start up, the program checks if anything has been injected.
 If the script is found, it executes its contents.
-Otherwise it operates like plain Node.js.
+Otherwise Node.js operates as it normally does.

 The single executable application feature only supports running a single embedded [CommonJS][] file.